NicoG96/Hadoop-JSON-Merge/README.md

 * We have multiple files that match article ID but vary in their timestamps

-* We want one file per article: it should contain every discrete comment from all files and contain no duplicates
+* We want one file per article: it should contain every discrete comment from all files, contain no duplicates, and should be the most recent version of that comment.

 <!-- SOLUTION -->
 ### Solution